laravel/dusk/UPGRADE.md

 PR: https://github.com/laravel/dusk/pull/873

-Going forward, Dusk will not ship with pre-installed Chrome binaries anymore.
+Going forward, Dusk will not ship with pre-installed Chrome binaries.
 Instead, you should install the required Chrome driver for your operating system using the following command:

 ```zsh
 php artisan dusk:chrome-driver